GSA/Section508.gov/_pages/manage/2023-08-14-mangage-agency-508-reporting requirements.md

 title: 'Section 508/ICT Accessibility Conformance for Federal Agencies'
 created: August 16, 2023
 ---
 Federal agencies are required to participate in reporting activities on the maturity and conformance of Section 508.
-These reporting activities are cyclical in nature. <strong>Table 1</stong> outlines those reporting activities along with the frequency for which they take place, the agency responsibility, and current status.
+These reporting activities are cyclical in nature. <strong>Table 1</strong> outlines those reporting activities along with the frequency for which they take place, the agency responsibility, and current status.

 <table class="usa-table">
-    <caption>Agency Section 508-related reporting requirements</caption>
+    <caption>Table 1.
+Agency Section 508-related reporting requirements</caption>
     <thead>
         <tr>
             <th scope="col" width="12.5%" style="background-color: #003c71; color: #ffffff;">Reporting Activity</th>